Health in Laos: Diarrheal diseases

-As of 1993, diarrheal diseases were also common, with regular outbreaks occurring annually at the beginning of the rainy season when drinking water is contaminated by human and animal wastes washing down hillsides.
-Only a few rural households have pit or water seal toilets, and people commonly relieve themselves in the brush or forested areas surrounding each village.
-For children in these villages, many of whom are chronically undernourished, acute or chronic diarrhea is life-threatening because it results in dehydration and can precipitate severe malnutrition.
+As of 1993, regular outbreaks of diarrheal diseases occurred annually at the beginning of the rainy season when drinking water is contaminated by human and animal wastes washing down hillsides.
+Some rural households have pit or water seal toilets, and people sometimes relieve themselves in the brush or forested areas surrounding each village.
+For children in these villages, some of whom are undernourished, diarrhea is life-threatening because it results in dehydration and can precipitate malnutrition.

+Acute watery diarrhea (AWD) was designated as a National Notifiable disease in Laos in 2004.
+The Lao People's Democratic Republic Early Warning and Response Network (LAOEWARN), designed to report cases of AWD, saw first use in 2008.

+According to 2015 estimates, around 11% of mortality in Laos in children under five years old was attributable to diarrheal disease.

 Nutrition

-Although nutrition appears to be marginal in the general population, health surveys are of varying quality.
-Some data indicate that stunting—low height for age—in the under-five population ranged from 2 to 35 percent, while wasting—low weight for height—probably does not exceed 10 percent of the under-five population.
-These figures reflect village diets based predominantly on rice, with vegetables as a common accompaniment and animal protein—fish, chicken, and wild foods—eaten irregularly.
-Children aged six months to two years—the weaning period—are particularly susceptible to malnutrition.
+A 2022 estimate placed Laotian stunting rates at 31.5%, the highest among neighbors Vietnam (20%), Cambodia (22%), and Myanmar (27%).
+The Laotian urban stunting rate is more moderate, at around 24%, while rural rates average 39% with some individual rural provinces exceeding 50%.

-The nutritional status of adults is related closely to what is being grown on the family farm, as well as to dietary habits.
-For example, fresh vegetables and fruits are not highly valued and therefore are not consumed in adequate amounts.
-As a result, it is likely that vitamin A, iron, and calcium deficiencies are common in all parts of the country.
+The nutritional status of adults is related to what is being grown on the family farm, and to dietary habits.

 HIV/AIDS

-Permissive attitudes of Laotian men toward sex and prostitution facilitated the transmission of human immunodeficiency virus (HIV) during the 1980s and 1990s, making HIV infection and acquired immune deficiency syndrome (AIDS) a growing concern.
-In 1992 a focused sample of about 7,600 urban residents identified one AIDS case and fourteen persons who tested HIV positive.
-No other statistics were available as of mid-1994.
+More permissive attitudes of Laotian men toward sex and prostitution facilitated the transmission of human immunodeficiency virus (HIV) during the 1980s and 1990s, making HIV infection and acquired immune deficiency syndrome (AIDS) a growing concern.
+In 1992 a focused sample of about 7,600 urban residents identified 1 AIDS case and 14 persons who tested HIV positive.

+A 2017 survey of Vientiane healthcare professionals found that almost 50% of the 277 doctors and 281 nurses that participated exhibited stigma regarding individuals with HIV or AIDS, though the rates of stigma were lesser among those with more work experience and knowledge surrounding HIV/AIDS patients.

+Antiretroviral therapy (ART) was made available to HIV patients in Laos starting in 2001, though adherence to the therapy varies along lines such as education and illicit drug use.